Before making an application

 The summary information will include a recommendation for funding based on the application’s fit with the fund, the assessors comments and the Grants Officer’s comments.

-Our external grants panels act in an advisory capacity and once they have made their recommendations on the allocation of funds, this is then ratified by the Two Ridings Grants committee.
+Our external grants panels act in an advisory capacity and once they have made their recommendations on the allocation of funds, this is then ratified by the Two Ridings Grants Committee.

 Who sits on your panels?